olebole/irafdoc/doc/rv.continpars.rst

   <p>
-  Users who require the full ability of the <i>onedspec.continuum</i> task to supply another form of output spectrum, such as the ratio of the fit, or who wish to make use of the <tt>"clean"</tt> option, should use that task and disable continuum subtraction in the <i>rv</i> package tasks.
+  Users who require the full ability of the <i>onedspec.continuum</i> task to supply another form of output spectrum, such as the ratio of the fit, or who wish to make use of the <span style="font-family: monospace;">"clean"</span> option, should use that task and disable continuum subtraction in the <i>rv</i> package tasks.
 More functionality is planned for this pset in the future.
   </p>